liip/LiipImagineBundle/.github/CONTRIBUTING.md

 ## Report Bug

-If you believe you have encountered a *behavioral bug*, *documentation error*, or *other issue*, first search for an [existing issue][issue-list], and if one does't already exist, then proceed to [create a new issue][issue-make].
+If you believe you have encountered a *behavioral bug*, *documentation error*, or *other issue*, first search for an [existing issue][issue-list], and if one doesn't already exist, then proceed to [create a new issue][issue-make].
 If you have the available time and the required skill set, we appreciate those who offer fixes themselves via [pull requests][pr-list], as well.